cardullo-italia/Application-Halloween/README.md

 # Application-Halloween
-This Application for to event to Halloween
+This Application for to event halloween

+🇺🇸this application is incomplete
+🇮🇹questa applicazione è incompleta